Yala, Thailand: What to pack, what to wear, and when to go [2024]

 January

-If you vacation in Yala during January, you will probably notice that it is pretty consistently hot.
+If you vacation in Yala during January, you are likely to find that it is pretty consistently hot.
 Temperatures tend to hover around the 80s F (high 20s C) during the day, while at night they can dip into the low 70s F (low 20s C).
-In terms of precipitation, you can expect it to rain sometimes.
+In terms of precipitation, you can expect it to rain once in a while.

 What to wear/what to pack: